sergev/gisp/docs/Primitives.md

 - `*` — Multiplies numeric arguments.
 With no arguments the result is `1`.
 Mixed integer/real inputs promote to real.
 - `/` — Divides the first numeric argument by each subsequent one.
 Unary form returns the reciprocal.
 Always returns a real.
 Division by zero raises an error.
 - `%` — Calculates the remainder of integer division.
 Requires at least two integer arguments and applies left-to-right.
 Division by zero raises an error.
+- `++`, `--` — Post-increment and post-decrement statements.
+Expect a single quoted symbol naming an existing numeric binding.
+They add or subtract 1 from either integers or reals (promoting integers when needed), store the updated value back into the same binding, and return the new value.
 - `+=`, `-=`, `*=`, `/=`, `%=` — Compound numeric assignments.
 Expect two arguments: a quoted symbol naming an existing binding and a numeric delta.
 They read the current binding, apply the corresponding arithmetic primitive, store the result back into the same binding, and return the updated value.

 ## Bitwise and Shift Operators